Control Yuan: Establishment and relocation to Taiwan

 The Control Yuan building, built in 1915 when Taiwan was under Japanese rule as the governmental building of Taihoku Prefecture.

+During the colonial rule of Taiwan by Japan, the island had a similar agency, Board of Audit.

 In the early republican era, the Beiyang government was in favor of the traditional three-branch form of separation of powers.
 However, a weak culture of republicanism and, later, the Warlord Era suppressed the implementation of this constitutional ideology.

 After a successful Northern Expedition campaign, the Kuomintang secured its leadership in China and started to build the Nationalist government according to Sun Yat-sen's ideology.
 Five branches (Yuans) were created under the Kuomintang's party-state administration.
 During this time, the Auditing Yuan (審計院 (Shěnjì Yuàn)) was established in February 1928, but in February 1931, the Control Yuan was established and the Auditing Yuan was downgraded to the current ministry-level National Audit Office within the Control Yuan.
 The creation of Control Yuan on 16 February 1931 was the last establishment of the five-Yuans.

 However, the 1947 Constitution of the Republic of China, although retaining the architecture of the five-branch government, changed the Control Yuan to be a parliament chamber.
-Under the constitution, members of the Yuan (by now senators de facto) were elected from regional legislatures: 5 from each province, 2 from each direct-administered municipality, 8 from Mongolia (by 1948 only the Inner Mongolian provinces were represented), 8 from Tibet, and 8 from the overseas Chinese communities.
-As originally envisioned both the President and Vice President of the Control Yuan were to be elected by and from the members like the speaker of many other parliamentary bodies worldwide.
+Under the constitution, members of the Yuan (by now senators de facto) were elected from regional legislatures: 5 senators elected from each province, 2 from each of the direct-administered municipalities, 8 from Mongolia (by 1948 only the Inner Mongolian provinces were represented), 8 from Tibet, and 8 from the overseas Chinese communities.
+As originally envisioned both the President and Vice President of the Control Yuan were to be elected by and from the members like the speaker of many other parliamentary bodies worldwide (and similar to the President Pro-Tempore of the United States Senate).
 Following the promulgation of the Constitution, the 178 first Control Yuan senators elected by the regional legislatures convened in Nanking on June 4, 1948, for the opening of their chamber.
 The first Control Yuan then confirmed the leaders and members of the first Judicial Yuan and Examination Yuan.
 The transition from one-party state Nationalist government to constitutional government was hence completed.